 Day 3, Self-Initiated Play: After careful exploration of the environment, the best device is adult supervision within the safe space, to this we add the notion that the child should have confidence in playing and moving freely, as it is extremely important that he first feels secure in his relationship with his/her caregiver.

 - Further enhancing and deepening knowledge of young children's growth and development.

 - Understanding the role of the caregiver analyzed from the point of view of Donald’s Winnicott work and reflecting on the content learned in Part 1 of the role of the professional and how this is shifting and changing as we build our knowledge on the Pikler® Approach.

 - Practice and enhance practical tools to use in their own environments, integrating concepts from the Pikler® Pedagogy.
 Participants integrate concepts into their own cultural context.

 - Reinforcing the importance of the myelination process holistically with further information about the understanding of neural control of micturition, caudo-cranial myelination and the impact of this process in the development of children’s interdependent care activity (toileting, play, feeding, movement)

 Recordings of the sessions will not be offered due to copyrighted material.

-California Time (Please notice daylight savings time and check your Time Zone for accuracy)
+California Time (Check your Time Zone for accuracy)